Optimal strategies for weighted ray search: Introduction

 \section{Introduction}

-In this paper we introduce and study the following general search problem.
+In this paper we introduce and study the following search problem.
 We are given a star-like environment that consists of $m$ concurrent {\em rays} of infinite length, with a common origin~$O$.
 For each ray $i \in \{0,\ldots,m-1\}$, there is a {\em target} of weight $w_i \geq 0$ that is hidden at some distance $d_i\geq 0$ from~$O$.
 Note that the setting allows cases such as $d_i=\infty$ (i.e., there is no target hidden on ray $i$) and $w_i=0$ (i.e., the target has no weight).
-A mobile searcher (e.g., a robot) is initially located at $O$, and its objective is to locate a subset of targets whose aggregate weight is at least a specified value $W$; however the searcher has no knowledge about the instance, namely the weights of the targets and their distances from~$O$.
-A {\em search strategy} $\Sigma$ determines, at every point in time that the searcher is at the origin, a ray $r$ and a depth $l_r$, such that the searcher will traverse $r$ to depth at most $l_r$ and will return to $O$.
-If during this search a target is found on $r$, the searcher will immediately return to $O$, and will never again traverse $r$, since the corresponding target has been found.
-In general, a search strategy has {\em memory}, in that the pairs $(r,l_r)$ depend, among others, on targets already discovered by $\Sigma$.
+A mobile searcher is initially located at $O$, and its objective is to locate a subset of targets whose aggregate weight is at least a specified value $W$.
+The searches knows the number of rays $m$, however, it has no further knowledge about the instance, namely the weights of the targets and their distances from~$O$.

+A {\em search strategy} $\Sigma$ for this problem is specified by determining, at every point in time that the searcher is at the origin, a ray $r$ and a depth $\ell_r$, such that the searcher will next traverse ray $r$ to depth at most $\ell_r$ and then will return back to $O$.
+If during this search a target was found, and as long as the weight accrued is less than $W$, the searcher will immediately return to $O$ and will never again traverse ray $r$.
+In general, we assume that the search strategies have {\em memory}; the pairs $(r,\ell_r)$ may depend, among other things, on targets already discovered by $\Sigma$ and the already explored depths.

+As it is quite common in such problems, we will evaluate the performance of a search strategy $\Sigma$ by means of the well-established {\em competitive ratio}, which can be traced to early work in~\cite{beck:yet.more} in the context of the linear search problem.
+Informally, the competitive ratio compares the performance of a search strategy that is oblivious of the instance (that is, the exact position of the targets and their weights) to an omniscient searcher that has full information of the instance.
+To formalize this concept, given a number of rays $m \ge 2$, let us denote by ${\cal I}_m$ the set of all instances to the search problem, namely